 More or Less has some absolutely crazy multipliers.
-Depending on your choice of game, they range from trying for 2/2 of your selections to hit for a 3.5x payout, all the way up to going 5/5 for a 15x payout.
+Depending on your choice of game, they range from the 2/2 contest where you'll get a 3.5x payout if you nail both your picks, all the way up to going 5/5 for a 15x payout.

-In MKF's Star Shootout lineups, these multipliers and selections get even bigger, reaching a 100x payout.
+In MKF's Star Shootout lineups, these multipliers and selections get even bigger, reaching a 100x payout if you can get 8/8 picks correct.
 Like I said, crazy.
 What isn't so crazy is how easy it is to win.
-Couldn't you see yourself putting down $10 on a lineup to win an easy $150?
+Couldn't you see yourself putting down $10 on a lineup to win a cool $1,000?

 More or Less strategy will change week to week.
 Coach Tony D'Amato of the fictional Miami Sharks said it best: "on any given Sunday, you're gonna win or you're gonna lose".
 That's the beauty of NFL football, anything can happen on game day.